DigitalPublishingToolkit/ACIN-VolkskrantBuilding/blogpost.md

 # make VolkskrantBuilding.epub Part I
 ## Introducution
-In this blog post I will describe the process that led to the creation of the EPUB for the publication [The Volkskrant Building: Manufacturing Difference in Amsterdam’s Creative City]() by Boukje Cnossen and Sebastian Olma, published by Amsterdam Creative Industries Publishing.

-> (I will pay special attention on the use of a markdown source files, makefiles and version control, as these elements allow for a very fast and lean workflow for the production of an EPUB).
+In this blog post I will describe the process that led to the creation of the publication [The Volkskrant Building: Manufacturing Difference in Amsterdam’s Creative City]() (TVB) by Boukje Cnossen and Sebastian Olma, as a digital book in EPUB3 format.
+I will be paying special attention on the use of Markdown as source files, Pandoc as markup converter software, Git as revision system, and most importantly Makefiles.
+I will attempt to demonstrate how all these individual resources can be combined to form one, or several, simple and yet powerful recipes which can greatly simplify and speedup the development of an EPUB, from manuscript to its final publishable form.

 ## Premises
-From the onset we knew that this book had to go from manustript to its two output format, EPUB and paper book, in little more than one week.
+From the onset we knew that TVB had to go from manustript to its two output format &ndash; EPUB and paper book &ndash; in little more than one week.
 We were starting from good position.
-The manuscript, a docx file, was in its final form and had been carefully edited, so that the text formating was accomplished only through styles, as described by Miriam Rash in the [Style Guide for Hybrid Publishing blog post](http://networkcultures.org/digitalpublishing/2014/10/21/style-guide-for-hybrid-publishing/).
-This consistant formating of the manuscript allows the conversion of the manuscript to other formats, necessary for the creation of the EPUB, much simpler and seamingless.
+The manuscript, a .docx file, was in its final form and had been carefully edited, which meant that the all the text formatting was accomplished through styles, as described by Miriam Rash in the [Style Guide for Hybrid Publishing blog post](http://networkcultures.org/digitalpublishing/2014/10/21/style-guide-for-hybrid-publishing/).
+This consistency of the manuscript allows for a straightforward conversion of the manuscript into other formats, such as Markdown, necessary for the creation of the EPUB, within the [workflow](http://networkcultures.org/digitalpublishing/2014/10/07/hybrid-workflow-how-to-introduction-editing-steps/) INC is trying to implement in the production of its publications.

-Despite this advantage the short time span for the creation of The Volkskrant Bulding publication was still a challange.
-The design studio &ndash; [UNDOG](http://www.undog.nl/) &ndash responsible for the book's design and paper edition, was working working on the identity of the book, at the same time that I was developing the EPUB.
-This meant that I follow the studio lead, wait for its work to be completed, and only then apply it to the EPUB edition of the book.
-This work dynamic for the production of books is highly questionable, for many reasons, among them its inneficianty and imposition of top-down dynamic in the creation of the book visual identity, instead of more collaborative and equalitarian approachs, but that is in itself subject for another blog post.
+Despite this advantage, the short time span available for the production of TVB was still a challenge.
+The design studio &ndash; [UNDOG](http://www.undog.nl/) &ndash responsible for the book's design and paper edition, was working on the identity of the book, at the same time that I was developing the EPUB.
+This meant I had to follow the studio's lead, wait for its work to be completed, and only then apply the same identity to the EPUB edition of the TVB.
+The choice for such dynamic, for the production of books in multiple formats is highly questionable, for many reasons, among them its inefficiency and imposition of top-down dynamic, instead of more collaborative and egalitarian approach between all of those involved in the creation of a book, but that is in itself subject for another blog post.

 > * He has treating the images, and creating the visual identity for the book
 >    * I had to follow his lead, wait for his work to be done,